Creating Model Configurations

 Finding Methods and Registers

-When reading your DSDT, try to identify registers and methods with names like:
+When reading the DSDT, try to identify registers and methods with names like:

 Probing Registers and Methods